mayerrobert/jmurmel/murmel-langref.md

 `vector-add` is similar to CL's `vector-push-extend` but with swapped parameters, and Murmel's `vector-add` accepts an optional parameter `pos`.

+### vector-remove
+    (vector-remove adjustable-vector pos) -> removed-element

+Since: 1.4.7

+`vector-remove` removes the element at index `pos`, moves the following elements and decreases the vector's size.

 ### svlength, svref, svset, vector

 Since: 1.3